 2. Light the route.
 Landscape lighting makes it easy to get around at night.
-Solar-powered LED lights you can just stick in the ground, requiring no wiring, are suprisingly inexpensive. $45 for a pack of 8, lowes.com.
+Solar-powered LED lights you can just stick in the ground, requiring no wiring, are suprisingly inexpensive.
+We found 8 packs for under $60 online.

 4. Pretty up the view.
 A door with lots of glass is a plus for letting light into the front hall — but if you also want privacy and a bit of decor, check out decorative window film.
 It’s removable and re-positionable, and comes in innumerable styles and motifs.
-About $5.25 per running foot, decorativefilm.com.
+Pricing depends on size and design; many available for under $30.

 5. Replace door hardware.
-While you’re at it, polish up the handle on the big front door, or better yet, replace it with a shiny new brass lockset with a secure deadbolt, $57.
+While you’re at it, polish up the handle on the big front door.
+Or better yet, replace it with a shiny new brass lockset with a secure deadbolt.
+Available for about $60.

 8. Numbers game.
 Is your house number clearly visible?
 That’s of prime importance if you want your guests to arrive and your pizza to be hot.
 Stick-on vinyl numbers in a variety of fonts make it easy, starting at about $4 per digit.

 9. Foot traffic.
 A hardworking mat for wiping muddy feet is a must.
-A thick coir mat can be had at the hardware store for less than $20, or spring for something fancier, like this decorative half-round that promises weather and mildew resistance, $45, frontgate.com.
+A thick coir mat can be had at the hardware store for less than $20.
+Even fancier varieties can be found well under $50.

 10. Go for the glow.
 Fumbling for keys in the dark isn’t fun.
-Consider doubling up on porch lights with a pair of lanterns, one on each side of the door, for symmetry and twice the illumination. $69 each, shadesoflight.com.
+Consider doubling up on porch lights with a pair of lanterns, one on each side of the door, for symmetry and twice the illumination.
+Many mounted lights are available well under $100.

 11. Snail mail.
 Mailboxes run the gamut from kitschy roadside novelties masquerading as dogs, fish, or what-have-you to sober black lockboxes mounted alongside the front door.
 Whichever way you go, make sure yours is standing or hanging straight, with a secure closure, and no dings or dents.
 The mail carrier will thank you.